Eboreg/de-googling/README.md

 ## Calendar

 I started out by installing [a basic CalDAV server](https://radicale.org/v3.html) on my trusty Raspberry Pi.
 But then I realised I wanted to try out that [Nextcloud](https://nextcloud.com/) thing everybody is raving about, so I installed that too on my poor Pi (with much help from [this page](https://docs.nextcloud.com/server/latest/admin_manual/installation/nginx.html), as I was already running Nginx).
 Not surprisingly, it runs a bit sluggish, and large imports tend to require some retries and also increasing the server timeout limits.
 But for my humble needs, it will probably suffice.
 Importing the `.ics` file exported from Google Calendar was a breeze IIRC.
-On the phone, I just use [/e/'s preinstalled fork of the Etar calendar app](https://gitlab.e.foundation/e/apps/calendar).
+On the phone, I just use [E's preinstalled fork of the Etar calendar app](https://gitlab.e.foundation/e/apps/calendar).

 ## Keep